h2kh/h2kh.github.io/_posts/2019-06-06-crime-piety.md

 nottableau: 'true'
 ---

 This was the capstone project for my undergraduate degree.
 I majored in Economics but the only requirement for the project was that it should incorporate statistical analysis so I used linear regression for this project.
+All of the analysis was done using Stata.

 ---